CalMatters/mailchimp-bots/README.md

 ### Slack Webhook
 These bots use a simple webhook to send data into a specific channel.
 They are not interactive.

 To set this up, go to [Your Apps](https://api.slack.com/apps) and click `Create New App`.
 In the resulting pop-up window, select `From a manifest`.
 Choose a workspace to develop the app in and click `Next`.
 Delete everything in the text editor under the `JSON` tab.
-Copy the code from `manifest.json` and paste it into the editor.
+Copy the code in `manifest.json` and paste it into the editor.
 Click `Next`, and then `Create`.

-From the sidebar that appears, select `Incoming Webhooks` and scroll down until you see `Add New Webhook to Workspace`.
+From the sidebar that appears, select `Incoming Webhooks`, and scroll down until you see `Add New Webhook to Workspace`.
 Click that button, select the channel you want the metrics or test messages to go into, then click `Allow`.

 Save the `Webhook URL` into your env file for local development or as an environmental variable if you are setting up AWS.